 First, I spray painted the numbers with two coats of chalkboard paint, letting them dry a couple of hours in between coats… this was no easy task, since at the time, it was less than 30 degrees outside and I had to paint in the garage.
 Once they dried to the touch, I brought them into the laundry room, turned on the fan and let them dry the rest of the way in there.
 Turns out chalkboard paint doesn’t have much of a smell!
 Yay!

 Second, I took a stick of chalk and gently rubbed onto the edges, using my fingers to smear chalk lightly over the surface until it looked “aged” enough for me.
 I used a light yellow chalk, mostly because it’s all I had, but I like the warm touch it gave it, definitely doesn’t look “yellow”.
 Use white if you want more of a zinc appearance.
 To get more of the Anthropologie look, rub chalk all over the surface with your fingers.
-I liked the way mine turned out though.
+I liked the way mine turned out though, more like Hobby Lobby metal numbers.
 Remember, it’s your project!